These DIY Blue & White Porcelain Pumpkins look worthy of a museum! You’d never guess they started as humble dollar store pumpkins!

 Oh, and if you’re wondering how those bookcases are looking, now that they’re full of blue and white porcelain, here ya go:

 Now click on the button below to download today’s free blue and white porcelain tattoo designs.
-You’ll find them in the Fall section of The VIP Patch.
+If you’re a VIP, you can also find them in the Fall section of The VIP Patch.

-If youβre not a Navage Patch VIP, you wonβt be able to access our Freebies Library.
+If you’re not a Navage Patch VIP, you won’t be able to access our Freebies Library.
 But that can be easily fixed!
 Subscribe for free on the form below and become a Navage Patch VIP.
 Once you subscribe, a password will be sent to you in our Welcome email, and that will give you access to The VIP Patch [Freebies Library] and today’s blue and white porcelain tattoo designs.
-If you didn’t receive our Welcome email, can’t find the password or have any other questions on this process or on our free printables, please check our Printables FAQ page.

-Here are some more easy pumpkin ideas for you.
+Here are some more easy DIY pumpkin ideas for you!

 Pottery Barn Inspired Metal Pumpkins